yoyococo75/Instagram/README.md

+#### This project will be freezed until we will find good developers team.
+We stopped project development.
+If you want to be in developer team - email me.
+Use last version on your own risk.

 # Instabot.py 🤖 🌟

 **Instabot.py** is an extremely light instagram bot that uses the undocumented Web API.
 Unlike other bots, Instabot.py does _not_ require Selenium or a WebDriver.
 Instead, it interacts with the API over simple HTTP Requests.
 It runs on most systems, including Raspberry Pi.